rail-berkeley/bridge_data_v2/README.md

 ## Evaluation

-First, install our WidowX robot controller stack from this repo.
+First, install our WidowX robot controller stack from this repo (TODO).
 Then, run the command:

 ```
 python experiments/eval_policy.py \